 - Initiatives requiring monetary or non-monetary contributions targeted at exempted micro-enterprise (EME) or qualifying small enterprises (QSE); and

-- Monetary or non-monetary contributions to other socio-economic development programmes such as supporting sporting development initiatives.
+- Monetary or non-monetary contributions to other socio-economic development programmes.

 The Test Range is committed to make a positive contribution to the communities in which we work by supporting meritorious projects aimed at development and upliftment of these communities.
 We believe that support for charities and community organisations helps foster good relationships with communities.
 Our involvement is focused on providing logistical and financial support to especially our local communities and supporting education projects with a science, engineering and technology focus.
 Preference is given to programmes that have a long-term developmental impact for society.